About the Code

 - Protects The City’s reputation and brand ensuring that we preserve citizen trust and remain a top employer.

 - Strengthens our commitment to our vision of making Calgary a ‘great place to make a living and a great place to make a life.

 Each of us is responsible for understanding the Code and behaving in the right way, so we can fulfill our role as public servants responsibly and with integrity.
 Collectively, our actions support our values and culture.

 Our Code of Conduct applies to us all

-The Code of Conduct applies to all employees at The City of Calgary.
-This includes permanent, temporary and seasonal employees, on-call, Code 81 and 86 staff, and all individuals employed directly by The City.
+Our Code applies to all City employees, both in the workplace, and in some off-duty circumstances.
+This includes permanent, temporary, and seasonal employees, on-call, Code 81 and 86 staff, and all individuals employed directly by The City.

 Our obligations as employees and leaders

 We all have the responsibility to demonstrate the highest standards of ethical behaviour.
 Our reputation for living the 4 Cs is demonstrated by each of us with every interaction, every day.